ufs-community/land-DA_workflow/docs/source/DASystem.rst

             ..
 COMMENT Add def here!!

             ``name``
                Specifies the name of distribution.
-Valid values: ``Halo``
+Valid values: ``Halo`` | InefficientDistribution

                ..
 COMMENT: Other valid values?
+Can InefficientDistribution be used with Land DA?

             ``halo size``
                Specifies the size of the halo distribution.
 Valid values: ``250e3``